wp-plugins/wp-app-studio/readme.txt

 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 2.0 (09/29/13)
+* Ability to create parent-child relationship forms, accepting data entry to entities, taxonomies, and relationships.
+* Ability to create and display multi-column, device independent, and  ajax powered forms.
+* Ability to create and display forms using Twitter’s Bootstrap or jQuery UI frameworks.
+* Ability to pick one of available 24 different jQuery UI themes if you chose jQuery UI for your frontend theme.
+* Added option to use Font Awesome webfont in buttons, radios, and checkboxes.
+Different icons can be selected for the checked and the unchecked states of the form elements.
+* Added option to pick 3 Adjustable height size for form elements.
+* Ability to do a graceful degradation; turn off JavaScript, everything works as expected.
+* Ability to create form access groups based on user roles by setting form permissions.
+* Ability to schedule your forms availability based on date ranges.
+* Ability to limit forms availability by the number of submissions.
+* Ability to send confirmations to admins and/users after a successful entry.
+* Ability to show simple text or redirect to another website after a successful entry.
+* Ability to do client and server side validations for all available attribute types.
+* Integrated cross-site scripting (XSS) and cross-site request forgery (CSRF) attack prevention.
+* Integrated protection against SPAM using honeypot and/or captcha.
+* Ability to selectively enqueue files to eliminate the overhead of unnecessary code.
+* Added WPAS toolbar button to consolidate all shortcodes in one place.
+Use the button to insert forms, shortcodes, and other WPAS components into posts or pages.
+* Added support for custom user roles in the user relationship dropdown in the advanced section of entity configuration.
+* Added description and optionality to relationship screen.
+When you set a relationship required and Wp App Studio will enforce it.
+* Added description, display type(multi or single select), required fields to Taxonomy screen.
+* Added uniqueness option to attributes types.
+Setting an attribute unique will set it as a unique key identifier.
+It will be used when connecting entity records to other entity records.
+* Added max file size, allowable extensions, and max file uploads validations options for file and image uploader attribute type.
+* Many more features, bug fixes to better look and feel and stability.
 = 1.1.8 (7/05/13) =
 * Removed filterable option for attribute image types.
 * Fixed p and br tag deletion issue in Help Tab editor.